sstaub/NextionX2/README.md

 - **baud** the baud rate, standard is 9600

-Method to initialize the communication for debugging<br>
+Method to initialize the communication for simple debugging<br>
 This must done in the Arduino ```setup()``` function

 **Example**